ProjectPythia/pythia-datasets/README.md

 ## Adding new datasets

+The scope of this data collection is to serve examples for [Pythia Foundations](https://foundations.projectpythia.org).
-To add a new dataset file, please follow these steps:
+If you are adding new content to Foundations that requires a new dataset file, please follow these steps:

 1. Add the dataset file to the `data/` directory
 2. From the command line, run `python make_registry.py` script to update the registry file residing in `pythia_datasets/registry.txt`